Age is Just a Number

 I am fast approaching the half-century mark and feeling the effects of the upcoming golden jubilee event.
 Recently, I have put on a lot of weight due to multiple reasons; hypothyroidism, menopause, stress eating, sweet tooth, etc. A friend told me about a newly opened beauty and wellness center and I made an appointment immediately.

-I went looking for a magical cure to keep myself young, slim and pretty 🙂 The imposing looking and important sounding beauty clinic had exotic sounding names even for its advertised treatments .
-I was convinced that my search for an elixir of youth had ended and here I was going to be transformed into, if not a Miss Universe, then at least a Miss World.
+I went looking for a magical cure to remain young, slim and pretty 🙂 The imposing looking beauty clinic had even more exotic sounding names for its advertised treatments .
+I was convinced that my search for an elixir of youth was over and I was going to transform into a stunning Miss World, if not Miss Universe.

-I waddled into the pristine white lobby and smiled at the receptionist, making sure the chin hairs on my double chins were hidden from her piercing, young eyes.
-I told her about my appointment with the beauty therapist.
-She wasn’t completely convinced but did call up the manager on the intercom, all the while keeping an eagle eye on my humongous and grotesque frame.
+I waddled into the pristine white lobby and smiled at the receptionist, making sure the hair on my multiple chins were hidden from her piercing, young eyes.
+She threw a pitying look my way and buzzed the beauty therapist for me.

-I am a large woman but still was surprised when the so-called beauty therapist and slimming expert walked in, she was twice my size.
-I knew I was in the wrong place immediately, but couldn’t make a fast get-away due to my XXL size.
-She cornered me and bombarded me with her beauty jargon.
-I listened with only half an ear as I was still trying to get her entire frame within my line of vision.
+I am a large woman but felt petite when the so-called beauty therapist and slimming expert walked in, she was twice my size.
+I knew right then that I was in the wrong place but couldn’t make a fast get-away due to my XXL size.
+She cornered me and attempted to bedazzle me with her knowledge of beauty treatments being offered at their clinic.
+I tried to pay attention to her words while trying to get her entire frame within my line of vision.

 My search for the fountain of youth ended on that fateful day, what about yours?